Nottingham-CTU/REDCap-UI-Tweaker/README.md

 be remembered and auto-selected when they subsequently view the dashboard.
 This will apply per-user and across all projects.

+### Additional login page logo URL
+Specify the URL of an image file to include it as an additional logo on the login page (on the top right of the page, opposite the REDCap logo).

 ### Show 'My Projects' in alphabetical order
 If this option is enabled, the list of projects on the 'My Projects' page will be shown in alphabetical order by default.
 Any custom folders the user has defined will be retained, the